vitorog/drones-dashboard/README.md

 It was created for a programming challenge and as a learning experience.

+The dashboard will show the position and speed of the drones, as reported by the server.
+Drones that have 'stopped' (for example, due to a malfunction) are highlighted in 'red'.

 ### Project and Modules description

 #### VerneMQ broker